pseudocoders/GPT-notes/basics/backend.md

 2. Flask: Flask is a lightweight and flexible microframework that provides the essentials for building web applications.
 It emphasizes simplicity and allows developers to choose the components they need for their specific project requirements.

-3. Pyramid: Pyramid is a general-purpose web framework that is known for its flexibility and scalability.
-It follows a minimalist design philosophy and provides the tools needed for building large-scale applications.

-4. Bottle: Bottle is a minimalist web framework that is easy to learn and use.
-It is designed for small-scale projects and emphasizes simplicity and speed.

-5. CherryPy: CherryPy is a minimalistic yet powerful Python web framework.
-It focuses on being modular and extensible, providing developers with the freedom to choose and integrate components as needed.

-6. Tornado: Tornado is a scalable and non-blocking web framework known for its high-performance capabilities.
-It is particularly suitable for building real-time applications and web services that require high concurrency.

-7. Falcon: Falcon is a lightweight and fast framework for building RESTful APIs.
-It is designed to be efficient and requires minimal resources, making it suitable for microservices and high-performance applications.

-8. FastAPI: FastAPI is a modern, high-performance web framework for building APIs with Python.
-It leverages type annotations and automatic documentation generation, making it easy to build robust and efficient backend services.

-9. Hug: Hug is a Python framework for building APIs.
-It focuses on developer productivity and provides automatic documentation, input/output validation, and various serialization formats.

-10. web2py: web2py is a full-stack framework that aims to simplify web application development.
-It provides an inclusive environment with a built-in database abstraction layer, an admin interface, and tools for security and deployment.

-11. TurboGears: TurboGears is a full-stack framework that combines several libraries, including SQLAlchemy, Jinja2, and WebOb, to provide a complete solution for web application development.

-12. Sanic: Sanic is a lightweight and asynchronous web framework that aims to provide high performance.
-It is built on top of asyncio and is suitable for building fast and scalable web applications.

-13. Pyramid: Pyramid is a general-purpose web framework known for its flexibility and extensibility.
-It follows a minimalist approach and provides features for routing, authentication, and templating.

-14. Dash: Dash is a framework for building analytical web applications in Python.
-It allows developers to create interactive and data-driven dashboards with ease.

-15. Nameko: Nameko is a microservices framework for Python.
-It provides tools and abstractions for building scalable and distributed systems using the microservices architectural pattern.

-16. Flask-RESTful: Flask-RESTful is an extension for Flask that simplifies the development of RESTful APIs.
-It provides a convenient way to define resources, handle requests, and handle common API-related tasks.

-17. Masonite: Masonite is a modern and developer-friendly web framework that aims to provide a clean and elegant API for building web applications.
-It follows the principles of good software design and includes features like an ORM and a command-line interface.

-18. Django REST Framework: Django REST Framework is a powerful and flexible toolkit for building Web APIs with Django.
-It provides a set of tools and abstractions for serialization, authentication, and API documentation.

-19. Vibora: Vibora is an asynchronous and high-performance web framework for Python.
-It aims to provide fast request/response times and supports advanced features like WebSockets and HTTP/2

 ### Ruby frameworks

 1. Ruby on Rails (Rails): Ruby on Rails is a full-stack web application framework that follows the Model-View-Controller (MVC) architectural pattern.
 It emphasizes convention over configuration and provides features like routing, an ORM (Active Record), and built-in testing.

 2. Sinatra: Sinatra is a lightweight and flexible web framework that focuses on simplicity and minimalism.
 It provides a DSL (Domain-Specific Language) for building web applications and APIs.

-3. Hanami: Hanami (formerly Lotus) is a modern web framework that follows the MVC pattern.
-It emphasizes modularity, simplicity, and performance, and allows developers to choose the components they need for their specific project requirements.

-4. Grape: Grape is a framework for building RESTful APIs in Ruby.
-It provides a simple and concise syntax for defining API endpoints and supports various serialization formats.

-5. Padrino: Padrino is a lightweight web framework that is built on top of Sinatra.
-It adds additional features and utilities to Sinatra, such as routing, ORM (Active Record), and authentication.

-6. Cuba: Cuba is a microframework for building web applications in Ruby.
-It focuses on simplicity, speed, and flexibility, allowing developers to choose the components they need for their specific project requirements.

-7. Roda: Roda is a routing tree web toolkit for Ruby.
-It provides a modular and flexible approach to building web applications and supports various plugins for additional functionality.

-8. Ramaze: Ramaze is a simple and modular web framework for Ruby.
-It follows the MVC pattern and provides features like routing, caching, and database integration.

-9. Volt: Volt is a reactive web framework for building real-time applications in Ruby.
-It leverages the power of websockets and allows developers to create dynamic and responsive user interfaces.

-10. Lotus: Lotus is a web framework that aims to provide a modular and flexible architecture for building web applications in Ruby.
-It promotes separation of concerns and adheres to good software design principles.

-11. Trailblazer: Trailblazer is a framework that introduces concepts like form objects, operations, and representers to help developers create maintainable and encapsulated business logic in Ruby applications.

-12. Merb: Merb is a lightweight and modular web framework that focuses on performance and flexibility.
-It allows developers to choose the components they need and provides a flexible architecture for building web applications.

-13. Camping: Camping is a microframework that aims to be simple and lightweight.
-It provides a minimalistic approach to building web applications and is suitable for small projects and prototypes.

-14. Pakyow: Pakyow is a framework for building modern web applications in Ruby.
-It focuses on performance, developer experience, and reusability, providing features like data binding and component-based architecture.

-15. Rodauth: Rodauth is a library that provides a robust authentication and authorization system for Ruby web applications.
-It supports various authentication strategies and offers a high level of customization.

-16. Volt.rb: Volt.rb is a reactive web framework that combines Ruby with the power of the Volt.js library.
-It allows developers to build real-time applications with ease.

-17. Nancy: Nancy is a lightweight and modular web framework for Ruby that aims to provide a simple and intuitive API.
-It focuses on convention over configuration and supports various plugins for added functionality.

-18. Scorched: Scorched is a microframework for Ruby that focuses on performance and simplicity.
-It provides a lightweight and fast environment for building web applications.

-19. Rodauth: Rodauth is a feature-rich library for handling authentication and authorization in Ruby web applications.
-It provides a customizable and secure authentication system.

-20. Cuba: Cuba is a lightweight microframework for building web applications in Ruby.
-It is designed to

 ### JavaScript - Node.js frameworks